ash/raku-course/essentials/ranges/index.md

 Ranges in Raku generate lists of sequential items.

 In the simplest case, a range is a list of incrementing integers numbers.
-To create a range, use the `..` operator and the two values that define the minimum and maximum value of the range:
+To create a range, use the `..` operator and the two values that define the minimum and maximum values of the range:

 ```raku
 1 ..
 5
 ```

-Spaces here are optional.
+Spaces around the operator are optional.
 The following construction can be written as:

 ```raku
 1..5